mxrtydluffy/Budget-Tracker-Accessibility/README.md

 # Budget Tracker
-Versatile app that helps anyone who wants to budget their earnings.
+Versatile app that helps anyone who has goals to budget their earnings.

 ## Overview
 This project is built via HTML, CSS, JavaScript and Bootstrap.
-Figma is also incorporated to build the logo and icons.
+Figma is also incorporated to build the logo.